microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/cloudcommunications-getpresencesbyuserid.md

 | Application                            | Not Supported.                                  |

 > **Note:**
+>
 > * Maximum of 650 user IDs are supported per API request.
 > * The maximum request rate of this API is 1500 API requests in a 30 second period, per application per tenant.
 > * This API allows users to subscribe only to another user's presence.
-If an application wants to use subscription APIs, it uses dummy users to subscribe to the presence of all users and collect the required data.
+If an application wants to subscribe to presence information for all users, it uses fictitious users to create the subscription to collect the required data.

 ## HTTP Request
 <!-- { "blockType": "ignored" } -->